charlzspice/City-Yetu/README.md

    - Users can browse and request various city services.
    - Service requests are submitted to the admin panel for processing.
 **User Location identification**
--A blue print of the city is created to aid in identifying houses location  to aid in direct response -Also geomapping services can be providing by minimizing the map to the entire city.This provides accurate coordinates for each house
+-A blue print of the city is created to aid in identifying houses location  to aid in direct response(Naming convention of hoouseholds keeps this idea into consideration for easier identification).
+-Also geomapping services can be providing by minimizing the map to the entire city.This provides accurate coordinates for each house.
 3. **Admin Dashboard**
    - Admin can view and manage service requests.
    - Allocation of requests to the relevant departments.